-We just had to share this utterly gorgeous post from MOLO Louise Mallet in The Motherload’s fantastic Facebook community.
-It’s such a simple and beautiful idea which will help any children (and mums) who are struggling with starting school.
-All you need is a biro and two hands to create your very own hug button…
+When Louise Mallet shared this utterly gorgeous post in The Motherload®’s fantastic Facebook community, we knew it was something truly special.
+It’s such a simple and yet beautiful idea which will help any children (and mums) who are struggling with starting school.
+And best of all, all you need to recreate it is a biro and two hands…

-The post got a huge response with thousands of MOLOs liking it (quite a few crying with the emotion of it all as well), and hundreds of comments including this lovely one from Katherine:
+The post got a huge response with thousands of MOLOs liking it (quite a few crying with the emotion of it all as well), and hundreds of comments.

 So if your little one is finding it tough settling in at school or preschool, maybe a hug button could help?
 All you need is one biro, two hands and a lot of love – and just don’t forget to hold hands to charge them up…